nhchi/Reproducible-Research-1/Week-1/Quiz 1.md

 --------------------------
 ####Question 7
-Which is a goal of literate statistical programming?
+> Which is a goal of literate statistical programming?
-Your Answer 		Score 	Explanation

 Ensure that data analysis documents are always exported in PDF format.
 Require that data analysis summaries are always written in LaTeX.
-Combine explanatory text and data analysis code in a single document.
-Correct 	1.00 Separate figures and tables from other data analytic summaries.
+**Combine explanatory text and data analysis code in a single document.
+Correct 	1.00** Separate figures and tables from other data analytic summaries.
-Total 		1.00 / 1.00

 --------------------------
 ####Question 8